-While being well suited for planning individual projects, tools for project managers are unfortunately unsuitable for the requirements of team leaders.
+While being well suited for planning individual projects, tools for project managers are unfortunately not suitable for the requirements of team leaders.
 Hence, many companies try to master the challenges of resource management with Excel software.
-Yet, this approach tends to result in isolated applications neither using a central database nor connected to the tools for project management.
+Yet, this approach tends to result in isolated applications neither using a central database nor connected to the project management tools.

 Appropriate resource management software enables you to master all the problems described above.
 It has the following benefits:

 The goal is to assign the right resources to the right projects, avoid overload and resolve conflicts efficiently.
 This will only work with the right resource management software.
 Find more detail on the Requirements for Resource Management Software here.

 Most companies require more resources (people and machines) for projects than are available.
 At the same time, the required skills (qualifications) constantly change.
 Special resource management software can help you master these challenges.